zcfs/Meteor-cfs-handlebars/README.md

 Outputs an HTML5 `<progress>` element that shows the progress of the upload.

-When used with a `FileObject` as the current context, shows the progress for that `FileObject`.
-When used outside of a `FileObject` context, shows total progress for all files that are being uploaded from this client.
+When used with a `FS.File` as the current context, shows the progress for that `FS.File`.
+When used outside of a `FS.File` context, shows total progress for all files that are being uploaded from this client.

 Any other attributes you specify on the helper (for example, "class") will be